kehantan/labbook/docs/protease_assay/enzyme_progress.rst

 *Substrate serial dilution*

 #.
-Prepare 6 microcentrifuge tubes.
+Prepare 7 microcentrifuge tubes.
 #.
-Add 112.5 uL of assay buffer into first tube.
+Add 30 uL of assay buffer into first tube.
 #.
-Add 50 uL of assay buffer into remaining tubes.
+Add 20 uL of assay buffer into remaining tubes.
 #.
-Add 37.5 uL of substrate stock into first tube (2,500 uM, 150 uL).
+Add 10 uL of substrate stock into first tube (2,500 uM, 40 uL).
 #.
-Transfer 75 uL of mixture from first tube to second tube, mix well by repeat pipetting.
-Transfer 75 uL of mixture from second tube to third tube, mix well by repeat pipetting.
+Transfer 20 uL of mixture from first tube to second tube, mix well by repeat pipetting.
+Transfer 20 uL of mixture from second tube to third tube, mix well by repeat pipetting.
 Repeat this step until the last tube.
 #.
 Add 4 uL of substrate into corresponding wells.
 #.
-Add 40 uL of assay buffer into empty wells as blank.
+Add 36 uL of assay buffer + 4 uL of substrate into empty wells as blank.

-Optional: Split substrate into smaller volume (10 uL) for each concentration before added into 384 well plate to prevent cross contamination.
+Optional: Split serial diluted substrate into smaller volume for each enzyme concentration before added into 384 well plate to prevent cross contamination.

+* This procedure demonstrated using 250 uM of substrate.
+* Repeat the whole procedure using various substrate concentration, i.e.: 125 uM, 62.5 uM, etc.
+* All can be done in a single plate if planned accordingly.